markhogue/RadData/cran-comments.md

 * Fedora 29 (on R-hub builder), R 4.0.5

 ## R CMD check results
-There were no ERRORs or WARNINGs .
+There were no errors, warnings or notes.
-There was a NOTE on the md and Rmd files found at top level.